mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 1. Select the subdomain to use to send the emails.
 [Learn more](about-subdomain-delegation.md)

 1. Select the IP pool to associate with the preset.
 [Learn more](ip-pools.md)

+>[!NOTE]
+>
+>For non-production environments, Adobe does not create out-of-the-box test subdomains nor grant access to a shared sending IP pool.
+You need to [delegate your own subdomains](delegate-subdomain.md) and use the IPs from the pool assigned to your organization.

 ### List-Unsubscribe {#list-unsubscribe}